Past Masters (book series)

 Past Masters is an Oxford University Press book series published from 1980.
-The series aims to provide a brief introduction to the ideas and beliefs of important thinkers from the past.
-A number of the books were subsequently republished in the Oxford Very Short Introductions series which began to replace the Past Masters series from around 1995.
+Directly inspired by Isaiah Berlin's approach to the history of ideas, the series was created by Henry Hardy in 1980, with Keith Thomas as General Editor.
+Its aim was to provide a brief, lively introduction to the ideas and beliefs of important thinkers from the past who have influenced the way we think today.
+In 1995 it was expanded to form the Very Short Introductions series, in which a number of Past Masters were subsequently republished.

 Publication history

 Note: This list may not be complete.
 ISBNs given refer mainly to the paperback editions.